-Revenue is recognised for the major business activities as follows:
+Revenue is recognised on management fees income (refer note 24) and for the major business activities as follows:

-i) Premium revenue

-Premium revenue comprises premiums from private health insurance contracts held by policyholders.
+revenue Premium revenue comprises premiums from private health insurance contracts held by policyholders.
 Premium revenue is recognised when it has been earned.
 Premium revenue is recognised from the attachment date over the period of the contract.
 The attachment date is from when the insurer accepts the risk from the insured under the insurance contract.
 Revenue is recognised in accordance with the pattern of the incidence of risk expected over the term of the contract.

-The proportion of the premium received or receivable not earned in the Statement of Comprehensive Income at the reporting date is recognised in the Statement of Financial Position as an unearned premium liability (refer Note 17).
+The proportion of the premium received or receivable not earned in the Statement of Comprehensive Income at the reporting date is recognised in the Statement of Financial Position as an unearned premium liability (refer Note 17). ent income Interest income is recognised using the effective interest method.
+Net realised/unrealised value gains or losses on financial assets at fair value through profit or loss are recognised through the Statement of Comprehensive Income in the period in which they arise. income Finance income on sublease is allocated to accounting periods so as to reflect a constant period rate of return on the Company's finance lease.
+Refer to Note 14 for finance lease receivables. income •

-ii) Investment income

-Interest income is recognised using the effective interest method.

-Net realised/unrealised value gains or losses on financial assets at fair value through profit or loss are recognised through the Statement of Comprehensive Income in the period in which they arise.

-Notes to the Financial Statements continued For the year ended 30 June 2021 nib nz limited